-From page to performance: a composer’s collaboration with performers
+From page to performance: a composer’s relationship with performers

 Serena Armstrong is a Solicitor, Composer and former legal volunteer at Arts Law.
 She has recently joined Blake Dawson Waldron in their Intellectual Property Group.
 The first FM stereo broadcast of Serena Armstrong’s radiophonic work Illawarra Sea Stories was on 10 March, on ABC Classic FM.

 Imagine the sounds of waves crashing onto sand, with people sharing stories of their early morning swims, punctuated by the sounds of flute and marimba.
 Commissioned last year by the ABC Radio through their Regional Production Fund, I created a twenty-five minute radiophonic composition Illawarra Sea Stories using my own original music, field recordings of waves and beach animals and interviews with people at the beach.

 The work explored the importance of the beach to people in my community, on the NSW South Coast, and celebrated the beauty and power of the sea.
 The work follows the Illawarra coastline, from Austinmer, Bulli, Wollongong, Shellharbour and Kiama.
 The final movement in the work is a beautiful exploration of the significance of the ocean for Allan Carriage, an elder of the Wadi Wadi people.

 Step One: Find your Performer

 Finding the right performers for the piece was important – I needed people who played classical music and were familiar with contemporary techniques and improvisation.
 Through a process of asking friends and colleagues, and with recommendations from the (fantastic) staff at the Australian Music Centre, I found Christine Draeger (flute), Peter Hollo (cello) and Jeremy Barnett (marimba).
 Having found each other, the legal and artistic relationships between composer andperformer began.